The Clock and the Pizza: Two Stories in Mechanistic Explanation of Neural Networks: The Algorithmic Phase Space

-We want to study how models ``choose'' whether to implement the \emph{Clock} or \emph{Pizza} algorithm.
-We do so by interpolating between Model A (transformer without attention) and Model B (transformer with attention).
+How do models ``choose'' whether to implement the \emph{Clock} or \emph{Pizza} algorithm?
+We investigate this question by interpolating between Model A (transformer without attention) and Model B (transformer with attention).
 To do so, we introduce a new hyperparameter $\alpha$ we call the \textbf{attention rate}.

-For a model with attention rate $\alpha$, we modify the attention matrix $M$ for each attention head to be $M'=M\alpha+I(1-\alpha)$.
-In other words, we modify this matrix to consist of a linear interpolation between the identity matrix and the original attention (post-softmax), with the rate $\alpha$ controlling how much of the attention is kept.
+For a model with attention rate $\alpha$, we modify the attention matrix $M$ for each attention head to be $M'=M\alpha+J(1-\alpha)$.
+In other words, we modify this matrix to consist of a linear interpolation between the all-one matrix and the original attention (post-softmax), with the rate $\alpha$ controlling how much of the attention is kept.
 The transformer with and without attention corresponds to the case where $\alpha=1$ (attention kept) and $\alpha=0$ (constant attention matrix).
 With this parameter, we can control the balance of attention versus linear layers in transformers.

 We performed the following set of experiments on transformers (see Appendix \ref{sec:transformerdetails} for architecture and training details).
 (1) One-layer transformers with width $128$ and attention rate uniformly sampled in $[0,1]$ (Figure \ref{fig:onelayer}).
 (2) One-layer transformers with width log-uniformly sampled in $[32,512]$ and attention rate uniformly sampled in $[0,1]$ (Figure \ref{fig:variouswidth}).
 (3) Transformers with $2$ to $4$ layers, width $128$ and attention rate uniformly sampled in $[0,1]$ (Figure \ref{fig:multilayers}).